Rrrinav/Circuit-Simulator/diagram-ui/README.md

 ## TODO (in no particular order)

-- [ ] Implement a drag and drop system for components
+- [ ] Implement a drag and drop system for components.
 - [ ] Implement wires ( sounds simple but it's not going to be! )
 - [ ] Implement a zoom and pan system